qinnzou/DeepCrack/README.md

 ```

 # Citation:
-Please cite our paper if you use our codes or data in your own work:
+Please cite our paper if you use our codes or datasets in your own work:
 ```
 @article{zou2018deepcrack,
   title={Deepcrack: Learning Hierarchical Convolutional Features for Crack Detection},